 Title IX requires the university to designate a Title IX Coordinator to monitor and oversee overall Title IX compliance.
-Your campus Title IX Coordinator is available to explain and discuss your right to file a criminal complaint (for example, in cases of sexual assault); the university's complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
+The university Title IX Coordinator is available to explain and discuss the university's complaint process, including the investigation and hearing process; the availability of reasonable supportive measures (both on and off campus regardless of whether the person chooses to report the conduct); the right to file a criminal complaint (for example, in cases of sexual misconduct); how confidentiality is handled; and other related matters.
 If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.